How To Stay Motivated When Losing Weight?

 - It’s better to build consistent healthy habits than look for daily weight loss motivation.
 The truth is that you will not always feel motivated, and that’s okay.
 Instead, try to introduce daily practices like exercise, choosing healthier food options, and seeking support.

 - Your environment matters a lot for fat loss motivation.
 Is your environment supporting your weight loss process?
 For example, do you have healthy food options in your house or are your cupboards full of sweets and snacks?
 No matter how much motivation you have, there will still be days when you’ll feel like snacking on whatever you see around you.
-Perhaps the best advice on how to stay focused on losing weight is to create consistent health habits and optimise your environment for success.
+Perhaps the best advice on how to stay focused on losing weight is to create consistent healthy habits and optimize your environment for success.

 - Invite other people to join your weight loss challenge.
 We are more motivated when we set common goals with other people.
 If you know anyone who wants to lose weight, ask them to exercise with you or set weekly challenges together.
 This is a great tool for weight loss encouragement.